OctopusDeploy/docs/docs/deployment-examples/custom-scripts/debugging-powershell-scripts/index.md

 If you receive an error message `The background process reported an error with the following message: "The named pipe target process has ended".`, you can safely ignore this - it is just reporting that the PowerShell process you were debugging has ended.
 :::

-## Preventing the PowerShell Profile From Running
+## Preventing the PowerShell profile from running

 The execution of the Tentacle service account's PowerShell profile script can sometimes cause a long delay each time a script is run.
 Starting in version 3.3.21, to prevent it being run, add a variable named `Octopus.Action.PowerShell.ExecuteWithoutProfile` with a value of `true` to your project.